linode/docs/docs/products/compute/compute-instances/guides/troubleshooting-connection-issues/index.md

 This guide presents troubleshooting strategies for Compute Instances that are unresponsive to any network access.
 One reason that an instance may be unresponsive is if you recently performed a distribution upgrade or other broad software updates to your system, as those changes can lead to unexpected problems for your core system components.

-Similarly, your server may be unresponsive after maintenance was applied by Linode to your server's host (frequently, this is correlated with software/distribution upgrades performed on your deployment prior to the host's maintenance).
+Similarly, your server may be unresponsive after maintenance was applied by Linode to your server's host (frequently, this is correlated with software/distribution upgrades performed on your deployment before the host's maintenance).
 This guide is designed as a useful resource for either of these scenarios.
 If you need to troubleshoot memory and networking, read our guide on [Troubleshooting Memory and Networking Issues](/docs/products/compute/compute-instances/guides/troubleshooting-memory-issues/).

 If you can [ping](/docs/guides/linux-system-administration-basics/#the-ping-command) your Compute Instance, but you cannot access SSH or other services, this guide will not assist with troubleshooting those services.
 Instead, refer to the [Troubleshooting SSH](/docs/products/compute/compute-instances/guides/troubleshooting-ssh-issues/) or [Troubleshooting Web Servers, Databases, and Other Services](/docs/products/compute/compute-instances/guides/troubleshooting-services/) guides.